 Who Can File a Claim?

 U.S. persons, including members of the armed forces, and their immediate family members, may be eligible to file a claim if it arises against a state sponsor of terrorism and results from an act of international terrorism.
-Our firm is currently investigating injuries and deaths that arose because of EFP and IED explosions, such as from “roadside bombs,” that occurred in Iraq and Afghanistan and that can be linked to Iran as the state sponsor of terrorism.
+Our firm is currently investigating injuries and deaths that arose because of EFP and IED explosions, such as from “roadside bombs,” as well as other injuries and deaths that arose from RFPs, mortars, and other armaments, which occurred in Iraq and Afghanistan and that can be linked to Iran as a state sponsor of terrorism.

 What Will Happen When My Claim Is Filed?

 Once a legal claim is filed, a federal judge may determine whether you or the immediate family members of a terrorism victim may recover on a terrorism claim under applicable federal laws.
 If such an award is granted, the judge may award an amount of money to compensate the terror victim and his or her immediate family members for pain, suffering, medical bills, and future medical and financial needs, among other damages including punitive damages.
 The court’s judgment may then be presented to one or more funds established by the government for payment.
 Payments may be made over time, or may occur in one lump sum.
 There are no guarantees of recovery.

 Who is Bailey Peavy Bailey Cowan Heckaman PLLC?